amirabbasgashtil/amirabbasgashtil/README.md

 ## Hi, I'm Amirabbas
  I’m currently learning Data Scienece.
-I'm trying to Learn some skills like machine Learning, Deep Learning , computer vision ,... and currently I working on Prerequisites of Data Science like Statistics ,Data visualization and etc.
+I'm trying to Learn some skills like machine Learning, Deep Learning , computer vision ,...

 ## Language and Tools:
 <div>